kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/outline.md

 EdgePlacement.
-These SinglePlacementSlice objects appear in the same workspace as the corresponding EdgePlacement, and identify SyncTarget and Location objects by the identifiers of their original copies (not the copies in the KCS); the remainder of how they are linked is TBD.
+These SinglePlacementSlice objects appear in the same workspace as the corresponding EdgePlacement, and identify SyncTarget and Location objects by the identifiers of their original copies (not the copies in the KCS) --- with the exception of the UID of the SyncTarget, that comes from the copy in the KCS; the remainder of how they are linked is TBD.

 ## Placement Translator